TestProjects-Sigma/music_indexer/README.md

 - **Persistent Settings**: Your theme preference is saved between sessions and included in backups

 ## Enhanced Search Results
-The automatic search feature provides comprehensive visibility:
+The automatic search feature provides comprehensive visibility and follow-up capabilities:

 - **Missing Track Detection**: Clearly see which entries from your text file have no matching files
+- **Export Missing Tracks**: 🆕 Export unmatched tracks to text files for systematic hunting and re-processing
 - **Match Statistics**: View counts of found, missing, and multiple matches in the status bar
 - **Selection Analytics**: 🆕 Track auto-selection success rates and quality metrics
 - **Enhanced CSV Export**: Export results with hierarchical information including match status and selection state
+- **Workflow Completion**: 🆕 Complete cycle from search → export missing → add music → re-search → improve success rate

 ## Spotify Integration
 The Music Indexer includes a dedicated Spotify tab for extracting playlists: